jariwala-parth/geniuschessacademy/API_DOCS.md

 ## 🛠️ Development Notes

+- `/api/v1/auth/signup` is public for initial coach registration
+- `/api/v1/auth/add-student` requires coach authentication for adding students
+- `/api/v1/users/students` and `/api/v1/users/coaches` require coach authentication
-- All endpoints support CORS for frontend integration
+- All other protected endpoints support CORS for frontend integration
 - JWT tokens expire in 1 hour by default
 - Use refresh tokens for extended sessions
 - All dates use ISO format (YYYY-MM-DD)